-Christopher Sacco serves as Deputy Director and is a co-founder of Groundswell.
+Christopher Sacco serves as Director of Program Management and is a co-founder of Groundswell.
 He has 20 years of experience working in humanitarian relief and development, including more than seven years working full-time in Ecuador as a project manager for Catholic Relief Services and the Yachana Foundation.
 Chris continues to consult on humanitarian relief, regenerative development, and conservation for a number of international organizations, including CRS.
 His academic preparation includes a Master’s in Natural Resources from Oregon State University, a BA in Government and Spanish from Franklin & Marshall College, a graduate certificate in the Design, Management and Evaluation of Sustainable Development Projects from the Latin American Faculty of Social Sciences, and a graduate certificate in Community Preparedness and Disaster Management from UNC Chapel Hill.

 Tsuamba Bourgou is Groundswell’s Regional Coordinator for West Africa.
 Tsuamba brings decades of experience supporting community-led development in his native Burkina Faso and across West Africa.
 Before joining Groundswell, Tsuamba served as the Executive Director of the NGO Association Nourrir Sans Détruire, where he played a critical role in the emergence of a dynamic agroecology and farmers movement in eastern Burkina.
 Tsuamba’s key areas of experience include adult education, action research, evaluation, impact assessment, strategic planning, program development, training and facilitation and strengthening local organizational capacities.
 He holds a Master’s in Linguistics from the University of Ouagadougou.